 Once your test group has been synchronized - i.e. you see it under Groups in Configure Cleanup - you can go ahead and complete the setup.

-1. Access Tricent for Google Workspace with an account that has a Super Admin or Admin role in Tricent.
+1. Access Tricent for Google Workspace with an account that has a Super Administrator or Administrator role in Tricent.

-3. Keep the settings in Global Cleanup Settings and Additional Settings as they are.
+3. Keep the settings in Cleanup on My Drives as it is - disabled.

 6. Now set up the group with the settings that you want to test.
 We highly recommend the following settings: